-The truth is finding the right POS system for your needs is not an easy process, and there are a lot of variables.
+Finding the right POS system for your needs is not an easy process, and there are a lot of variables.

-No one system is perfect right out of the box, but the more confident you are about your business future, the more you will look for what new tools you can use to engage your customers more often and in a higher, more personalized manner.
+No one system is perfect right out of the box, but the more confident you are about your business future, the more you will look for new tools you can use to engage your customers more often and in a higher, more personalized manner.

-Point of sale systems are essential for every retail store
+Point-of-sale systems are essential for every retail store

 A fully-featured POS system capable of mobile payments and sophisticated CRM tools can help you know your customer better, stay on top of your inventory better, and make you more money by avoiding out-of-stocks and database errors.

 Much like when looking for a new doctor, many people rely on their contacts for a recommendation before jumping in to find a new one.
-POS systems can be overwhelming at the breadth and depth of their abilities and your eyes can glaze over quickly.
+POS systems can be overwhelming at the breadth and depth of their abilities, and your eyes can glaze over quickly.